15 Best Nikon lens for astrophotography: (2023 Guide & Reviews)

 Great is to capture star constellations.

-Whenever I do it, it takes advantage of the Nikon DX lens, that is, Nikon 35mm f/1.8.
+Whenever I do it, I use the Nikon DX lens, which is Nikon 35mm f/1.8.

 The powerful lens captivates all kinds of space events perfectly.